denyssheremet/Meta-Model-Training/features.md

 Meta Programs Training 3 (Expert):
 The user sees a statement, job offer, or product offer, and a list of 1, 2, or 3 meta programs, and needs to rephrase the statement to suit those meta programs.

+Meta Programs Fill In:
+You can Fill in each meta program for yourself.

 Meta Program Pattern Trainer 4:
 The user sees a meta program pattern (e.g. Macho Test) and an advice, and needs to formulate that advice using the pattern.